by Todd Walker

 Could I put enough small stuff in the pot if I had to?
 Here’s how I tested my theory.

 Start at the water’s edge.
 Creeks, rivers, lakes and ponds are where you’ll find bullfrogs, fish, birds, turtles, crawfish, rodents, and snakes.
-That’s the easiest place to find small stuff.
+This is the easiest place to find small stuff.

 A word about gear.
 If man-made it, it’ll break eventually.
 Two tines on the gig pictured above were lose after hitting a rock.
 I was able to pull them out with little effort.
 I kept the barbed tines since they’d make great improvised fishing hooks for larger fish.